 Recommended films, books and organizations to dive deeper into the Vietnam War, the draft resistance movement and nonviolent action.

 Sir, No Sir.
-2005 documentary by Displaced Films about the anti-war movement within the ranks of the United States Armed Forces during the Vietnam War.
+2005 documentary by Displaced Films about the G.I. anti-war movement within the ranks of the United States Armed Forces during the Vietnam War.

 The Most Dangerous Man in America, Daniel Ellsberg and the Pentagon Papers.
-Judith Ehrlich and Rick Goldsmith, filmmakers.
+Judith Ehrlich and Rick Goldsmith.
 Oscar-nominated documentary that goes to the heart of the lies and deceptions that drove the Vietnam War and the courage it took to release the Pentagon Papers.

 The Winter Soldier Project.
 In February 1971, one month after the revelations of the My Lai massacre, The Vietnam Veterans Against the War organized the Winter Soldier Investigation where more than 125 veterans spoke of atrocities they had witnessed or committed.